danbev/learning-ai/notes/ggml.md

 (gdb) p obj->offs
 $13 = 32
 ```
-And now we are creating a pointer to a ggml_cgraph which is pointing to
+And now we are creating a pointer to a ggml_cgraph (compute graph) which is
-mem_buffer + 32.
-So we have the obj which is currently pointing to because this
+pointing to mem_buffer + 32.
+So we have the obj which is currently pointing to
-is the first object created, and every object as data as in ggml_object which
+because this is the first object created, and every object as data as in
-we can sort of think of as a base struct.
-And then after the base struct we can
+ggml_object which we can sort of think of as a base struct.
+And then after the
-have different "subtypes".
-In the above case we are saying that we memory area
+base struct we can have different "subtypes".
+In the above case we are saying
-after the `obj->off` is going to store a `ggml_cgraph` struct.
+that we memory area after the `obj->off` is going to store a `ggml_cgraph`
+struct.
 ```
     mem_buffer
        ↓